Geraldo Perdomo Player Props: Diamondbacks vs. Giants

 Giants Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Giants pitching staff ranks 11th in the league.
+- The Giants have a 3.99 team ERA that ranks 11th across all MLB pitching staffs.

-- The Giants have the 11th-ranked team ERA among all MLB pitching staffs (3.96).
+- Giants pitchers combine to give up the ninth-fewest home runs in baseball (80 total, one per game).

-- Giants pitchers combine to surrender the ninth-fewest home runs in baseball (79 total, one per game).
+- The Giants are sending DeSclafani (4-6) to the mound to make his 16th start of the season.
+He is 4-6 with a 4.38 ERA and 66 strikeouts in 84 1/3 innings pitched.

-- His last appearance came on Thursday against the San Diego Padres, when the righty threw one scoreless inning without giving up a hit.
+- The right-hander last appeared on Wednesday against the San Diego Padres, when he went five innings, allowing three earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.